kedacore/http-add-on/docs/contributing.md

 In the root directory:

-- `./build All`: Builds all the binaries for local testing.
+- `mage All`: Builds all the binaries for local testing.
-- `./build deleteOperator [namespace]`: Deletes the installed add-on in the given `namespace` for the active K8S cluster.
+- `mage deleteOperator [namespace]`: Deletes the installed add-on in the given `namespace` for the active K8S cluster.
-- `./build dockerBuildAll <repository>`: Builds all the images for the `interceptor`, `scaler`, and `operator` modules for the specified `repository`.
+- `mage dockerBuildAll <repository>`: Builds all the images for the `interceptor`, `scaler`, and `operator` modules for the specified `repository`.
-  - You can also build specific images by using `./build dockerBuild <repository> <module>`, where module is one of `interceptor`, `scaler`, or `operator`.
+  - You can also build specific images by using `mage dockerBuild <repository> <module>`, where module is one of `interceptor`, `scaler`, or `operator`.
-- `./build dockerPushAll <repository>`: Pushes all the built images for a given repository.
+- `mage dockerPushAll <repository>`: Pushes all the built images for a given repository.
-  - You can push the images using `./build dockerPush <repository> <module>` like the `dockerBuild` command.
+  - You can push the images using `mage dockerPush <repository> <module>` like the `dockerBuild` command.
-- `./build installKeda [namespace]`: will install KEDA on the given namespace.
+- `mage installKeda [namespace]`: will install KEDA on the given namespace.
-- `./build upgradeOperator [namespace] <image>`: Will install the add-on in the given `namespace` if not installed, or update it using the provided `image`.
+- `mage upgradeOperator [namespace] <image>`: Will install the add-on in the given `namespace` if not installed, or update it using the provided `image`.
-- `./build Operator`: Alias to `./operator/build All`, just to have everything on the same dir level.
+- `mage Operator`: Alias to `mage -d operator All`, just to have everything on the same dir level.
-- `./build Manifests`: Alias to `./operator/build Manifests`.
+- `mage Manifests`: Alias to `mage -d operator Manifests`.

-> The default values for the `namespace` if not provided (when passed as `""`, like `./build upgradeOperator "" image`) is `kedahttp`
+> The default values for the `namespace` if not provided (when passed as `""`, like `mage upgradeOperator "" image`) is `kedahttp`

 In the operator directory:

-- `./operator/build Manifests`: Builds all the manifest files for Kubernetes, it's important to build after every change to a Kustomize annotation.
+- `mage Manifests`: Builds all the manifest files for Kubernetes, it's important to build after every change to a Kustomize annotation.
-- `./operator/build All`: Generates the operator.
+- `mage All`: Generates the operator.